Athearn is a United States manufacturer of model railroad

 of Horizon Hobby when the Athearn acquisition was made in 2004.
 The announcement was made by Joe Ambrose,

 Vice-president of Horizon Hobby, Inc., Distribution Division.
-Before joining Athearn, Stephens was vice president
+Before joining Athearn, Michael Stephens was vice president

 of marketing for Kalmbach Publishing Co.
 While at Kalmbach, he was co-chair of the World's Greatest Hobby